By using this site, you agree to the Privacy Policy and Terms of Use.

 The Metallothionein Trap Mechanism

 The copper depletion occurs through an unexpected cellular mechanism involving metallothionein protein production.
-When zinc enters intestinal cells, it triggers the synthesis of metallothionein, which binds both zinc and copper but has significantly higher affinity for copper.
+According to the original source material, when zinc enters intestinal cells, it triggers the synthesis of metallothionein, which binds both zinc and copper but has a much higher affinity for copper.

 🎙️ Related Podcast Episodes